drobnikj/openai-scraper/README.md

 - "Summarize this page into three sentences.
 If the page is about Proxy, answer with 'skip this page'.".

-### GPT model

-Select the GPT model the scraper uses.
-See <a href='https://platform.openai.com/docs/models/overview' target='_blank' rel='noopener'>models overview</a>.

-### Page Content

-You can configure how to process the page using GPT.
-The options are:

-- **Markdown** - The scraper will pass the Markdown of the page to GPT.
-- **HTML** - The scraper will pass the HTML of the page to GPT.
-- **Text** - The scraper will pass the page's text to GPT.

-The Markdown is set by default as it works best as input for GPT chat.

 ### Long content handling

 The GPT has a limit on the number of tokens it can handle, but there is the option to overcome this limit.